TobikoData/sqlmesh/docs/quickstart/cli.md

 You can see that `new_column` was added to the dataset.
 The production table was not modified; you can validate this by querying the production table using `sqlmesh fetchdf "select * from sqlmesh_example.incremental_model"`.

-Note that nothing has been appended to the schema namespace `sqlmesh_example` because `prod` is the default environment.
+Note that nothing has been appended to the schema namespace `sqlmesh_example` in this query because `prod` is the default environment.

 ```bash
 $ sqlmesh fetchdf "select * from sqlmesh_example.incremental_model"